statpascal/emul99/readme.txt

 system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they occur in the DSR ROM address range.
-The high byte of the source address equals the CRU base of the simulated device.
+The high byte of the dummy source address equals the CRU base of the simulated device (the CRU bases are defined in types.pas)

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
 Yet, as the simulator serves mainly as a test program for a Pascal compiler, the